hsq-emilkarlsson/hsq-forms-api/FILE_UPLOAD_IMPLEMENTATION.md

 ## 💡 USAGE

-1. User fills out contact or support form
+1. User fills out feedback or support form
 2. After successful submission, file upload section appears
 3. User can drag/drop or select files (up to 5 files, 10MB each)
 4. Files are validated and uploaded to Azure Blob Storage